Create a real-time map

 At your current extent, the labels may not be visible.

-- For Visible Range, drag the slider so that the labels are visible at all extents.
+- For Visible Range, if necessary, drag the slider all the way to the left so that the labels are visible at all extents.

 The labels are added.
 However, by default, every temperature value includes two decimal places.
 The added decimals clutter the map and don't add much information.
 You'll create an expression to remove the decimal places.

 - For Text, choose New Expression.
-In the window for the new expression, change the expression name to Air Temperature (No Decimals).
+In the window for the new expression, next to Custom, click Edit.
+Type Air Temperature (No Decimals) and click Save.

-- For Expression, build (or copy and paste) the following expression:
+- For Expression, type (or copy and paste) the following expression:

 This expression will round the Air Temperature field to 0 decimal places.